renatogoedert/PostdocAI/ProgrammingforAI/CA/README.md

 # Data Visualisation

-The visualialisations alway help with the understanding of the data, for example the scatter plot graph below, we can see that the past performance have a correlation with study hours, but not so much deterministic, and we can see that the course completaion or not doesnt really affect study hours or past performance
+With the focus of receiving more insights, the visualization script focuses on the plotting of graphs that highlights data patterns.
+The first graph, the scatter plot graph (image below), displays a clear correlation of past performance with study hours, suggesting, with low determinism, that the more hours, the better the performance.
+Not just that, it also foregrounds that the course completion has little to no effect on the performance or study hours.

 ![Scatter Plot chart](./scatter_performance_hours.png)

-The Histogram shows that most of the quiz participation are on the 50% to 70% range, and no value below 20%, the chart shows a little stif to the right side, showing that most values over the 50%.
-A similar trend is see on the Pie chart , that most of sudents are on the medium  engagment results, but the uppper max has more them the bottom limit
+The histogram graph evidences the fact that most of the quiz participation is in the 50% to 70% range and that no value goes below 20%.
+Additionally, the chart shows a slight skew to the right side, indicating that most values are over the midpoint of 50%.
+A similar trend is displayed on the pie chart: most of the students are in the medium engagement results, with the upper performance range moderately exceeding the bottom one

 <table style="width:100%">
   <tr>